Tipcat-98/redditpostsgw2tipcat/README.md

     Fortissimo: Reduced the attribute increase per instrument playing from 5% to 4%.
     Altered Chord: This trait now requires an instrument to consume at least one note to grant the Crescendo recharge.

-Overall, the changes made the rotations easier to execute because we are less note starved with the new Harmonize trait iteration, as well as the Tales no longer rely as much on the corresponding instrument for maximum effect.
+Overall, the changes made the rotations easier to execute because we are less note starved with the new Harmonize trait iteration, as well as the Tales no longer rely as much on the corresponding instrument for maximum effect. <br>

-But as mentioned we lost some damage through Fortissimo going from 5 to 4% all stats per instrument, and by losing the Harmonize modifier per instrument.
+But as mentioned we lost some damage through Fortissimo going from 5 to 4% all stats per instrument, and by losing the Harmonize modifier per instrument. <br>

-The new Symponic Resonance trait is a very cool addition that goes with the flavour of each instrument.
+The new Symponic Resonance trait is a very cool addition that goes with the flavour of each instrument. <br>

-We also gained some Quality of Life through Wandering Minstrel now providing a note every seconds outside of combat, in a similar fashion to Virtuoso.
+We also gained some Quality of Life through Wandering Minstrel now providing a note every seconds outside of combat, in a similar fashion to Virtuoso. <br>

-They also listened to prior feedback and changed our boon from Alacrity to Quickness, but this came in the troubled form of Life of the Party, which is something I will discuss later in this post.
+They also listened to prior feedback and changed our boon from Alacrity to Quickness, but this came in the troubled form of Life of the Party, which is something I will discuss later in this post. <br>
 I will say right now though that with the loss of Hold the Note, the danger of stacking Troubadours is lessend, although it was a cool addition and just changing our boon from Alacrity to Quickness was a large mitigation of that concern already.

 __**Feedback and bug list**__